 - Why not Make a Fresh Fruit Tray Beautiful?! - In culinary school, how your dish looked was equally, if not more important than how it tasted.
 The presentation always mattered!
 It took me longer than just culinary school to get better at this, but with a little practice, food presentation can be the most satisfying part of cooking.
 Anyone can cut up fruit and mix it in a bowl, but with a little effort your guests will say, "Geez, who made the fruit platter?
 That looks too beautiful to eat!"

 - Perfect for Brunch - Whenever I'm hosting a brunch, whether it's a baby shower, Father's day, Easter, or just Sunday, you will usually find a simple fruit platter.
-It pairs perfectly with eggs or a French Toast Bake.
-Add a salad or some Yogurt and Granola and you've got the perfect fancy looking brunch!
+It pairs perfectly with quiche or a French Toast Bake.
+Add a salad, chocolate muffins, or some yogurt and Granola and you've got the perfect fancy looking brunch!
 Step-by-step, it's easier than it looks!

 - Melon - cantaloupe, honeydew, or watermelon